project-fifo/ensq/README.md

 - Protocol negation with `IDENTIFY`.
 	- max_ready_count delegation from the server.

+### OTP Compatibility

+OTP 21.0 or above is required since 0.3.0,
+If you need a version of ensq which runs on an older OTP release, we suggest you use ensq 0.2.0.

 ### Design
 The Erlang process model fits the nsq client concept quite well so:
  - The top level 'process' are one (or more) topics and discovery server combinations.